tektoncd/dashboard/README.md

 ```

 **Coming soon**
-- All API definitions!
-- Deploying the dashboard without using the install yaml, and accessing using kubectl proxy.
+- Deploying the dashboard without using the `config/` yaml, and accessing using kubectl proxy.
 To deploy the dashboard, execute the following command:

 ```sh
 $ kubectl apply -f https://raw.githubusercontent.com/tektoncd/dashboard/...